 - Birding is very low-cost.
 After the initial investment on a pair of binoculars and an ID guide, the only costs are what you spend on travel and entrance fees.

-Beyond satisfying your own curiosity, birding can also be a social activity.
-Beyond being a fun family activity, birding clubs and park rangers offer opportunities to meet other people and look for birds together, pooling knowledge and providing more pairs of eyes and ears.
+- Birding can also be a social activity (or not).
+Beyond being a fun family activity, birding clubs and park rangers offer programs where you can meet other people and look for birds together, pooling knowledge and providing more pairs of eyes and ears.
+See our list of upcoming bird programs in national parks.
+Even informally, birders generally "flock together" and share notes.
+But if you'd rather keep to yourself, there's plenty of space to do that, too.

 What You Need

-Bird guides are the most essential equipment you will need.
+Bird guides are essential for learning and identifying bird species.
 Guides are available in all shapes, sizes and formats.
 So which is the right one?

-The simplest kind of guide is an ID card.
+The simplest kind of guide is a bird ID card.
 Usually a folded, waterproof sheet, it's the lightweight option.
-The downside is that its content is also lightweight, listing only a few of the most common species.
-They're inexpensive and usually available in park visitor centers.
+These guides only list a few of the most common species, so you're more likely to see the birds on the card.
+They are inexpensive and usually available in park visitor centers.
 These cards are a great way to introduce children to common birds they might find in the park.

-The most advanced books are arranged taxonomically.
+The most advanced books are arranged taxonomically, meaning by families of birds.
 Once you have studied enough to know a warbler from a chickadee, this may be the best type of resource for you.
 Though these may be the most detailed types of resources, they also require a bit more study before they are the most useful guides.
 However, for the experienced birder, there is no substitute.